Pan-Wu/CTG-PAM/readme.md

 The repository contains two data folders: `dataset` and `train_dataset_demo`.

 In the `dataset` folder, we provide several pathological image samples for testing the open-source code.
-One sample, `sample_with_cd45`, includes IHC results for comparison, while other samples provide partial cell type annotations for performance evaluation.
+Samples named with `sample_with_cd45`, includes IHC results for comparison, while other samples provide partial cell type annotations for performance evaluation.

 - `img.png` is the pathological slice image.
 - `gla_mask.png` and `lym_mask.png` are partial annotations for gland cells and lymphocytes, respectively.